Salad109/library-management/README.md

 - Copy tracking with status management (available, borrowed, reserved, lost)
 - Customer management with email validation
 - Borrowing and reservation system
+- Authentication and authorization with Spring Security
+- Password hashing and secure user management
 - Search functionality across books, copies and authors
 - Robust integration and unit tests with >80% coverage